ACE SF F-Series Singles Image Library

 ACE F-131 is a 1962 reprint.
 It contains stories published in 1956 to 1957.
 The Cosmic Expense Account by C. M. Kornbluth, Mr. Sakrison's Halt by Mildred Clingerman, The Asa Rule by Jay Williams, King's Evil by Avram Davidson, The Census Takers by Frederik Pohl, The Man Who Came Early by Poul Anderson, Final Clearance by Rachel Maddux, The Silk and the Song by Charles L. Fontenay, The Shoddy Lands by C. S. Lewis, The Last Present by Will Stanton, No Man Pursueth by Ward Moore, I Don't Mind by Ron Smith, The Barbarian by Poul Anderson, And Now The News . . . by Theodore Sturgeon, and Icarus Montgolfier Wright by Ray Bradbury.

-LEIGH DOUGLAS BRACKETT (b.
-1915; d.
-1978) was one of the earliest of the women science fiction (and fantasy) writers.
+LEIGH DOUGLAS BRACKETT (1915-1978) was one of the earliest of the women science fiction (and fantasy) writers.
 Her first published science fiction story, Martian Quest, appeared in Astounding in 1940.
 She was a prolific writer in the genres of science fiction (her most recognized story is probably The Long Tomorrow, c.
-1955), mystery, and western as well as television and movie scripts ("The Big Sleep" - 1946 and "Rio Bravo" -1958).
+1955), mystery, and western as well as television and movie scripts ("The Big Sleep" - 1946 and "Rio Bravo" - 1958).

-F-156 EDGAR RICE BURROUGHS At the Earth's Core (cover by Roy Krenkel Jr.; 1962; listed as "complete and unabridged")
+F-156 EDGAR RICE BURROUGHS At the Earth's Core (cover and title page illustration by Roy Krenkel Jr.; c.1922; 1962; 1st ACE printing; listed as "Complete & Unabridged")

 F-156 (back cover)

-F-162 ANTHONY BOUCHER (aka WILLIAM A. P. WHITE) (ed.)
-The Best From Fantasy and Science Fiction, Seventh Series (1962; first thus; listed as "complete and unabridged")
+F-162 ANTHONY BOUCHER (aka WILLIAM A. P. WHITE; ed.)
+The Best From Fantasy and Science Fiction, Seventh Series (1962; listed as "Complete & Unabridged"; 1st ACE printing)

 Short stories including Idris Seabright The Wines of Earth, Ward Moore Adjustment, Bertram Chandler The Cage, Avram Davidson Mr. Stilwell's Stage, Arthur C. Clarke Venture to the Moon, Fredric Brown Expedition, G. C. Edmondson Rescue, Chad Oliver Between the Thunder and the Sun, Isaac Asimov A Loint of Paw, Mildred Clingerman The Wild Wood, Will Stanton Dodger Fan, Robert F. Young Goddess in Granite, C. M. Kornbluth Ms. Found in a Chinese Fortune Cookie, Poul Anderson Journey's End, and Fritz Leiber The Big Trek.